 There are currently two popular ways to measure inflation in consumer goods prices, one based on the Consumer Price Index (shown here) and the other on Personal Consumption Expenditures.
 The Producer Price Index provides a measure of inflation for producer goods, and the GDP implicit deflator provides a means of calculating the broadest measure of price changes.
 Note that producer prices are by far the most volatile, and that they tend to fall sharply during and after recessions (the pink bars).They also appear to lead consumer prices.

-Industrial commodity prices surged prior to and into the latest recession.
-Demand for petroleum and steel from newly industrializing countries (most notably China) drove up prices.
+Oil prices surged prior to and into the latest recession.
+Demand for petroleum from newly industrializing countries (most notably China) drove up prices.

 Here one can see how yields are higher on riskier bonds (Baa is riskier than Aaa).Interest rates spiked sharply in the early 1980s, due to high inflation and the Fed’s (successful) efforts to reduce that inflation.